-- Download both (1) style file (oaoprop10a.sty) and (2) template LaTeXfile (template.tex) from the observatory web page. - Three pages of cover sheet and maximum two pages of scientific justification (including figures, tables and the reference list) are required for normal program. - Check if all things in your application form fall within the form.
-Do not use font size smaller than 10pt. - Do not include figures or tables from page 1 to 4. - We accept e-mail submission of your proposal.
-Send both of (1) a TeX text file of the application form and (2) a PDF file of the scientific justification (within two pages) to proposal@oao.nao.ac.jp as e-mail attachment files.
-We notify you of receiving your proposal via e-mail (to the e-mail address written in the application form) within two working days.
-If you don't receive any response from the observatory for more than two working days after the submission, please contact the observatory (either e-mail, fax or phone). - The subject of the e-mail and the files should be named using the family name of PI and the semester, e.g., einstein_2010a.tex, einstein_2010a_sj.pdf, subject: einstein_2010a.

-When you submit two or more proposals, the names of the files should be like einstein_2010a_1, - einstein_2010a_2, and so on.
-Proposals are reviewed by Time Allocation Committee (TAC) of the observatory (which consists of about six Japanese astronomers outside of the observatory and a few observatory staff members), based on assessment by anonymous referees.
-Because the names of PIs are concealed - may cite publications by PI or CoIs in the SJ, if required. important: Write the title of your observing program at the beginning of the SJ.
-Do not indicate your name there, in order to conceal PI's name from referees.

-from the referees, you should not write the PI's name in the Scientific Justification (SJ).
-You
+- Download both (1) style file (oaoprop11a.sty) and (2) template LATEXfile (template.tex) from the observatory web page. - Three pages of cover sheet and maximum two pages of scientific justification (including figures, tables and the reference list) are required for normal program. - Check if all things in your application form fall within the form.
+Font size must be larger than 10 pt. - Do not include figures or tables from page 1 to 4. - Send both of (1) a TeX text file of the application form and (2) a PDF file of the scientific justification (within two pages) to proposal@oao.nao.ac.jp as e-mail attachment files.
+We will notify you of receiving your proposal via e-mail (to the e-mail address written in the application form) within two working days.
+If you don't receive any response from the observatory for more than two working days after the submission, please contact the observatory (via either e-mail, fax or phone). - The subject of the e-mail and the files should be named using the family name of PI and the semester, e.g., - einstein_2011a.tex, einstein_2011a_sj.pdf, subject: einstein_2011a. - When you submit two or more proposals, the names of the files should be like einstein_2011a_1, einstein_2011a_2, and so on. - Proposals are reviewed by Time Allocation Committee (TAC) of the observatory (which consists of about six Japanese astronomers outside of the observatory and a few observatory staff members), based on assessment by anonymous referees. - important: Write the title of your observing program at the beginning of the SJ.
+On the other hand, because the names of PIs are concealed from the referees, you should not write the PI's name in the Scientific Justification(SJ).
+You may cite publications by PI or CoIs in the SJ, if required. - In SJ you may include colored figures and tables if necessary.
+Figures and tables must be clear and be easy to read for everyone: check whether numbers and axis labels are clear and large enough.
+Also, please check the application form and SJ can be correctly printable.